Morshay/hot-cali-oceans/README.md

 # hot-cali-oceans

-**ML Regression** project as part of a data science course under Naya College.
+**ML Regression project**, part of a data science course under Naya College.

 The topic at hand is *oceanography*, and specifically predicting *ocean temperature* from measurement data taken at several points and depths in the **pacific ocean near California**.